-We've had a couple other blogs on the significance of American literary attractions, from Hemingway's home in Key West to Mark Twain's birthplace in Missouri, but none that fully capture the attractiveness of such places.
+We've had a couple of other blogs on the significance of American literary attractions, from Hemingway's home in Key West to Mark Twain's birthplace in Missouri, but none that fully captures the attractiveness of such places.
 Literature is a beautiful thing, and Americans have proven themselves equal to the prowess of the more practiced English (they did name the language, after all).
 Writing can encapsulate the full range of emotion and the right string of letters and symbols can survive millennia, continuing to work miracles well after the author has passed.
 Needless to say, I adore literature, and many of you probably do too, which is why we've compiled a list of educational trips for student groups focused on American literature.
 Enjoy!

 - Jack London State Historic Park - Glen Ellen, CA - When one thinks of Jack London, one often recalls images of wolves and the wide wilderness of Western America.
 His self-named State Historic Park showcases at least half of that image, as you hike the interpretive historic trail around the London property and learn about his life through nature.
-You will witness more than just personal possessions but see experimental sustainable farming techniques, historic buildings, ruins of a 19th century winery, a 2,000 year old redwood tree, as well as an established museum in Jack London's honor.
-Though he lived and wrote in a small cottage, the Happy Walls Museum is a large home overflowing with the spoils of a life well lived.
+You will witness more than just personal possessions but see experimental sustainable farming techniques, historic buildings, ruins of a 19th-century winery, a 2,000-year-old redwood tree, as well as an established museum in Jack London's honor.
+Though he lived and wrote in a small cottage, the Happy Walls Museum is a large home overflowing with the spoils of a life well-lived.

 - Walt Whitman Birthplace State Historic Site - Huntington Station, NY - Recognized by many as the great American poet of the 19th century, Walt Whitman's birthplace was established to preserve what would be lost.
 With increased exposure in the past few years, the Whitman Birthplace State Historic Site has grown in popularity and welcomes thousands of visitors every year.
 The house is a lovely wooden shingle siding home, ringed with lilac bushes and shaded trees, filled with the life of a genius.
 The Historic Site supports contemporary poetic efforts and appoints annual Champions of Literacy, Poets in Residence, Long Island Poets of the Year awards, and more.